-After all, why wouldn't you want the longer zoom range and less weight when you look at these two professional mid-range zoom lenses made by Canon.
-The Canon EF 24-105mm f4 IS can easily be considered the best Canon camera lens to have.
+Why wouldn't you want the longer zoom range and less weight when you look at these two professional mid-range zoom lenses made by Canon.
+For my money,

 The 24-105mm lens is an EF lens, intended for full frame Canons, like the 5D, 6D, 1D, and R series of cameras, but it is fully compatible with the smaller APS-C cameras that are usually paired up with EF-S lenses.